PyAbel/PyAbel/README.rst

 Example of use
 --------------

-Numerous examples are located in the examples directory: https://github.com/PyAbel/PyAbel/tree/master/examples, as well as at https://pyabel.readthedocs.org.
+Numerous examples are located in the `examples directory <https://github.com/PyAbel/PyAbel/tree/master/examples>`_, as well as at https://pyabel.readthedocs.org.

 .. highlight:: python
    :linenothreshold: 5